-If you fail to plan your estate and die without a will, the laws of the Commonwealth of Massachusetts will create an estate plan for you, which may not be what you want or your family needs.
+If you do not make an estate plan, and if you die without a will, the laws of the Commonwealth of Massachusetts will create an estate plan for you, which may not be what you want or your family needs.
 For example, if you are married, your spouse will get 100% of your assets and you will have to trust that they will take care of your children, even if they re-marry and even if you have children from another relationship or marriage.
 You will also not have the opportunity to protect assets from taxes, or to ensure that some assets pass outside of the court process known as probate.
 Our estate planning lawyers generally recommend using a combination of wills and trusts in your estate planning to accomplish your goals.
 Learn more here about how Massachusetts law will distribute your assets of you do not have a will.

 There are many unique challenges to parenting a child with special needs, and estate planning is no exception.
 You can work with your estate planning lawyer to create a special needs trust for your child, both to ensure that he or she has financial support, but also to preserve eligibility for important government benefits.